lukeify/lukeify-blog/README.md

 * Markdown
 * Bash

+## Todos

+* Switch to Yarn
+* Replace all CSS declarations by following BEM.
+* Remove SASS & replace with CSS Level 4.
+* Implement Darkmode
+* Update dependencies such as Charts.js.

 ## Versioning

 Design & functionality of this site uses [semantic versioning](https://semver.org).
 Individual posts are outside the scope of versioning.